 - Ignition interlock devices

-A first time DWI is classified as a misdemeanor and is punishable with up to 6 months of jail time and as much as $2,000 in criminal fines.
-But, higher blood alcohol content levels over the legal limit of .08% can also be a sentencing factor.
+A first-time DWI is classified as a misdemeanor and is punishable with up to 6 months of jail time and as much as $2,000 in criminal fines plus a $3,000 DWI fine.
+But, higher blood alcohol content levels over the legal limit of 0.08% can also be a sentencing factor.
 On a first offense, you may spend several days in jail, but for multiple DWIs, this number could climb to several months or a year.

-In Texas, a second offense DWI can come with fines of up to $4,000 and much longer jail sentences – from several months or a year.
-Drivers in Texas with 3 or more DWIs will face felony charges that can mean a suspension of driving privileges from 180 days up to 2 years along with jail sentences that can span several years.
+In Texas, a second offense DWI can come with fines of up to $4,000 plus a $6,000 DWI fine and much longer jail sentences – from several months or a year.
+Drivers in Texas with three or more DWIs will face felony charges that can mean a suspension of driving privileges from 180 days up to two years, along with jail sentences that can span several years.

 - Reporting to a probation officer on a regular basis